 In my almost seven decades on this planet, I have seen the fashion industry explode from one of the more expensive line items in a family's budget, to a cheap runaway commodity that is out of control.
 The damage to the planet and population serving the needs of this industry are becoming more and more transparent every day, and yet as consumers, we continue to buy and throw away clothes at an alarming rate.
 Because our pocket books are fuelling this disaster, it is our duty to withhold spending money on fast fashion as a matter of protest.

-I think we really need to ask ourselves what we need and why do we need it.
-We all want to look our best, just as we want to eat healthy foods and keep our bodies in shape.
+we want to eat healthy foods and keep our bodies in shape.
 But learning to regulate consumption in our diets is just as important as learning to curtail spending on our clothes.

-Labour is cheap and human rights a low priority in third world countries where fast fashion is manufactured.
-The factories producing these clothes are not regulated or inspected, so standards are non existent, and working conditions often unsafe.
-The well established corporations contracting for these goods are not responsible for the conditions of these workplaces; building owners are not regulated; no one is financially responsible for the devastation that this industry produces.
+factories producing these clothes are not regulated or inspected, so standards are non existent, and working conditions often unsafe.
+The well established corporations contracting for these goods

-Fast fashion boils down to cheap fashion, which is one of the keys to understanding this industry's problem.
-We are not paying the people who make our clothes a living wage.
+clothes a living wage.
 The money we spend on fast fashion is not financing a healthy industry.
 Employees are at risk, buildings are collapsing, pollution is widespread with no end in sight.
-None of the money we spend on fast fashion is paying to solve any of these problems.
+None

-For fashion to be healthy, the cost of your clothing has to have enough overhead built in to be redirected into improvements.
-The money you currently spend on inexpensive clothing will have to increase to account for these changes.
-The cost of fashion will have to cover reversing pollution and improving the infrastructure.
-So just as fashion used to be one of the more expensive line items in a family's budget, for this industry to repair itself, it will have to become that way again.
+reversing pollution and improving the infrastructure.
+So just as fashion used to be one of the more expensive line items in a family's budget, for this industry to repair itself, it will have to

 As a circular fashion economy begins to explore and experiment with fast fashion alternatives, new cost structures are emerging that are both effective and fashionable.
 While some of them may go by the wayside, and others catch on like wildfire, my personal believe is that reuse is at the core of fashion health.
 Reusing keeps clothing out of landfill.
 None of the pollution that resulted in producing that original garment will be repeated.
 Business models such as trading or renting clothing provides the freshness of 'new' that consumers expect.